QODIO/ease-doc/Ease methods.md

 {# Generates a slideshow with the `Id` 2, and sets the size of the slides to be 800x300  #}

 Ease_slideshow|setTemplate('some_folder/slideshow.ease')
-{# Generates a slideshow with the `Id` 1, and sets the template to use to something other than default  #}
+{# Generates a slideshow with the `Id` 1, and sets the template to use something other than default  #}
 ```